-Levadopa Therapy
+Levodopa Therapy

 The History of Levodopa

-Discovery and Early Use
+Discovery and early use

-- 1910: The compound L-dopa was first synthesized by a German chemist named George Barger.
+- 1910: The compound L-DOPA was first synthesized by a German chemist named George Barger.

 - 1967: Levodopa was approved for use in the United States to treat Parkinson’s disease.